-In this beginner’s series, we’ve discussed what training needs analysis is, its benefits, levels, and the steps to conduct Training Needs Analysis.
+In this beginner’s series, we’ve discussed what training needs analysis is, its benefits, levels, and the steps to conduct it.
 When you consider any training program for your organization, the first step you need to take is Training Needs Analysis.
-So far we’ve understood that Training Needs Analysis helps identify performance needs, which can be addressed by training to meet organizational goals.
+So far we’ve understood that training needs analysis helps identify performance needs, which can be addressed by training to meet organizational goals.
 Ultimately, this results in improving the productivity, profits, and service quality of an organization.

 Identifying training needs is a process of information gathering.
-Data collection is instrumental in understanding how each employee’s knowledge, skills, and abilities can formulate varied performances.
+Data collection is instrumental in understanding how each employee’s knowledge, skills, and abilities can be improved to meet organizational results.

-You can conduct surveys or polls with a sample pool or all the employees of your organization.
-Surveys help find out performance deficiencies in specific areas.
+The simplest way to unearth training needs is to conduct surveys or polls with a sample pool or all the employees of your organization.
+Surveys help find out performance deficiencies in specific areas in each function/department.
 To conduct a survey, you can prepare a questionnaire and circulate among your employees.
-The questions in the survey should focus on the specific tasks and needs of the employees and organization.
-You can use different question formats such as open-ended, closed ended, projective, and priority ranking.
-Allowing employees to answer anonymously will increase the credibility and you will get genuine answers.
+The questions in the survey should focus on the specific skills your employees need to master/need help with to achieve your organizational goals.

 |Inexpensive||Need enough time to develop an effective and detailed questionnaire|